-Resource objectives are defined as clearly written statements that respond to identified issues and that specify measureable and attainable activities for resource development and/or management of the lands and waters under the jurisdiction of the Baltimore District's Raystown Lake Project Office.
+Resource objectives are defined as clearly written statements that respond to identified issues and that specify measureable and attainable activities for resource development and/or management of the lands and waters under the jurisdiction of the Project.
 The objectives stated in this document support the goals of the MP, EOPs, and applicable national performance measures.
 They are consistent with authorized Project purposes, federal laws and directives, regional needs, resource capabilities, and take public input into consideration.
 Recreational and natural resources carrying capacities are also accounted for during development of the objectives found in this MP.
 The Pennsylvania SCORP was considered as well.
 The objectives in this MP, to the best extent possible, aim to maximize Project benefits, meet public needs, and foster environmental sustainability for Raystown Lake.